 Special family/child visits - Our youth workers also help out on special family/child visits to provide fun, age appropriate activities for older children and their parents.

 External activities which take place at weekends and during school holidays, provide a break for young people and their carers, and the chance to make new friends, learn new skills, and boost their confidence.
 These include ice skating, climbing, laser quest, paintballing and walking.
 We also take a group of young people on residential breaks at least once a year.
+Find out about trips/activities taking place in August 2021 HERE.

 One to one support - If you need someone to talk to our trained youth workers are available within the youth zones or you can contact our youth project coordinator (see below for details).
+We can offer one to one support to the young people either face to face or online via video link.

 Our youth team also works with other agencies, including schools, health professionals and local authorities to provide advice and support on how best to help young people impacted by a parent’s or relative’s imprisonment.